gothangelzzzzzz/Artix-Installation-Guide-For-Dummies/README.md

 ## 12) Root Password
 - `passwd` [Your new Password]
 ## 12.5)
-I've forgot but I recommend at this part typing
+I've forgot but at this part I recommend to type in this command:
 - `mkinitcpio -p` // basically it creates "initial ramdisk", which provides necessary modules to the kernel at startup and more
 ## 13) Bootloader
 In this tutorial I am going to use GRUB, to install it use